wenleicao/wenleicao.github.io/_posts/2020-05-09-Implement_Microsoft_Change_Tracking_with_Talend.md

 <img src="/images/blog37/run_talend3.PNG">

-The following screenshot is not completed because the component window cannot enlarged. but I have a file to included all script used in these components.
+The next few screenshots are not completed because Talend component window cannot enlarged freely.
+I have included all codes in the file which can be download below.

 a.
 Upper panel:
 Get version to be used box